 The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 Late assignments will not be marked.

 EG-M122 Group Project (Mechanical & Materials)

-Credits: 30 Session: 2022/23 September-June
+Credits: 30 Session: 2023/24 September-June

+Pre-requisite Modules:

+Co-requisite Modules:

 Lecturer(s): Prof DT Gethin